andrewnyr/www.as211562.net/content/pages/peering.md

               ##### additionally, we may:

-              *   alter our peering policy at any time
+              *   c hange our peering policy at any time

-              *   accept or decline a peering request at any time for any reason
+              *   approve or d eny a peering request at any time for any reason

               *   withdraw prefixes from sessions without prior notice

               *   terminate any peering at any time without prior notice

             actions: []
     styles: